-We help the companies to increase awareness on those matters by promoting training and promoting the implementation of a responsible purchasing policy and, water saving solutions and water policy that we developed to integrate the best standards.
+We help companies raise awareness on these matters by promoting training, encouraging the implementation of a responsible purchasing policy, and supporting the adoption of water-saving solutions and a water policy we have developed to reflect the highest standards.

-We are engaging to have 100% of portfolio companies (equity) with with average or higher dependency or impact on biodiversity implement responsible purchasing by end of 2025 and action plan aligned with Kunming-Montreal global biodiversity framework by 2030.
+We are engaging to have 100% of portfolio companies (equity) with average or higher dependency or impact on biodiversity implement responsible purchasing by end of 2025 and action plan aligned with Kunming-Montreal global biodiversity framework by 2030.